hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

 ## Prerequisites {#prerequisites}

-Glazier can run in either Ubuntu or OSX.
+Glazier can run in either Linux (Ubuntu recommended) or OSX.

 * <a href="http://download.virtualbox.org/virtualbox/4.3.26/VirtualBox-4.3.26-98988-OSX.dmg">Virtual box 4.3.26</a>
 * A retail, English Windows 2012R2 image.
 Images for a development or test environment can be downloaded from MSDN; for a production environment, you must obtain an image through your OEM channel.